CriticalCat9813/Dimensionality-Reduction/README.md

 - NumPy, SciPy, Scikit-learn
 - PyTorch / TensorFlow (for VAE-based models)
 - Matplotlib / Seaborn for visualizations

+## Datasets used
+- For Paper 1: 20 newsgroups, Extended eMNIST
+- For Paper 2: eMNIST, Coil-20, Olivetti faces
+- For Paper 3: Mir flicker

 ## Acknowledgements
 We extend our sincere gratitude to